There is a fork in a branch

 Email Poem |

-Analysis and Comments on The Perch
+Comments, Analysis, and Meaning on The Perch

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem The Perch here.